dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 (full text here: "[Becoming a Writer while Teaching Abroad: Interviews with Two Authors](https://teachabroadnetwork.com/blog/305/becoming-a-writer-while-teaching-abroad-interviews-with-two-authors)")

-If I had to picture the factors behind my rationale I would think of a diagram with overlapping circles something similar to this one:
+Generally the factors interweave and overlap with each other, if I had to visualise this relationship, I would use something like this:

 DIAGRAM HERE